Downtown West Area Redevelopment Plan

 Please note the location of the proposed CalgaryNEXT project in the West Village falls outside of the study area for this project.
 The Downtown West planning process is unrelated to the CalgaryNEXT proposal.
 Please refer to the FAQ tab on this page for more information.

-Circulation of amendment information to adjacent residents, community associations and other stakeholders.
+Circulation of amendment information to adjacent residents, community associations and other interested parties.

 March to August 2013